FestiveSpooks/FestiveSpooks/README.md

 # HEYO!!!!!
 - *name perferred is Gen >_^*
 - *I play games like Dandy's World on roblox and etc*
-- *I am currently doing and art request so check that out :D*
+- *I am currently doing an art request so check that out :D*
 - *🇨🇦, ♐, Birthday is on December 2nd O_o*
 - I will respect your ships as long as you respect mine :3